der-bingle/scripture-references/site/src/access/client/index.md

 `.no-headings`   | Hides section headings
-`.no-notes`      | Hides translation notes `.no-red-letter` | Disables coloring words of Jesus in red (for translations that support it)
+`.no-notes`      | Hides translation notes `.no-red-letter` | Disables coloring words of Jesus in red (for translations that support it) `.no-select`     | Disables ability to select verse numbers/headings/etc when copy/pasting `.no-initial-indent` | Reduces all indented text by 1 level (useful when entire book is poetry)

 The `.fetch-bible` class also has some variables you can customise: